deanbaker/deanbaker/README.md

 > I have an "Open Door" policy - feel free to reach out whenever you like, we do not need to abide by calendar invites to start talking.

-## What I am working on
+## What I am working on 🔭

-Currently my focus is on the following areas:
+Apart from getting to know the business, I am currently my focus is on the following areas:

+- Team Topologies - engineering teams and organisations
-- Giving and Recieving feedback - some of the softer skills
+- Giving and Recieving feedback
 - Making my work more visible to the team, becoming more transparent
 - Commiting to fewer things (so hard with so much to do!)

-## Feedback
+## Feedback 🎺

 I am working hard to get better at giving and receiving feedback.
 At the time of writing this README we are going through a global pandemic, so giving timely and constructive feedback is much harder.
 I am spending a little more time reflecting and finding the time and space to give feedback where possible.